-This Bisquick Blackberry Cobbler Recipe is packed with flavor and only takes 5 ingredients.
-The perfect easy dessert recipe everyone will love.
+This Bisquick Blueberry Cobbler Recipe is flavor-packed and only takes five ingredients.
+This quick berry cobbler is the perfect easy dessert recipe everyone will love.

 Bisquick Blueberry Cobbler Recipe

-Have you noticed I have been on a huge Bisquick kick!
-This summer and fall have been so dang busy that I love being able to make easy recipes using Bisquick.
+Have you noticed I have been on a huge Bisquick kick?
+This summer and fall have been so busy that I love being able to make easy recipes using Bisquick.

-The time saving is perfect when we are running around like crazy trying to take care of all the life things.
+The time-saving is perfect when we are running around like crazy trying to take care of all the things in life.

-I am going to admit that this may be my new favorite cobbler recipe.
-I am also going to admit that I taste-tested more of this than was probably a good idea but dang it is so delicious.
+This recipe may be my new favorite cobbler recipe.
+I taste-tested more of this than may have been a good idea, but it is so delicious.

-Did I mention I already have plans to make a cherry cobbler soon?
+Did I mention that I plan to make a cherry cobbler soon?
+I also have a request to make a strawberry cobbler.
 I am on a mission to make all the cobblers right now.

-The hot blueberry mixture tastes amazing on its own but you can also top it with vanilla ice cream or berry ice cream.
+The hot blueberry mixture tastes terrific without anything, but you can also top it with vanilla ice cream or berry ice cream.
 We love these quick and easy fruit cobblers!

 - Bisquick Mix

-Optional - Whipped Cream to top the cobbler
+Optional - Whipped Cream or a scoop of vanilla ice cream to top the cobbler

 I keep thinking about making this recipe with blueberry pie filling to make it even sweeter.